 COURSE DESCRIPTION: This course offers a continuation of practical studies in the design process of problem solving as it applies to tropical landscaping.
 Students will learn concept visualization based on techniques of visual communication and design, exploration of sources of design Innovation, the study of materials for appropriate use and context in built and natural environments.
-This course is taught over two sequential semesters and examines the context of landscape through field trips and visual analysis of its features.
-Practical experience in visual description, documentation and analysis will be developed in modules of theory and practical study.
+The course examines the context of landscapes through field trips and visual analysis of its features.